Sexuality is an inherent, essential, & beneficial dimension of being human.

 The most powerful benefit of sex therapy is improving the relationship you have with yourself.

 We'll help you feel more connected to your body and your own pleasure, finally freeing you from the weight of "shoulds" and external expectations.
-Together, we'll work to unpack and move through the shame that has been holding you back.
+Together, we'll work to unpack and move through the barriers that have been holding you back.

 This process gives you the safety and freedom to explore your own sexual beliefs.
 You’ll gain the confidence to not only understand your preferences but to express them in a clear, assertive, and healthy way.